sh4ka/rustquant/src/content/blog/limit-order-book.md

     - Memory-profiling with tools like perf, valgrind massif, and jemalloc statistics.
     - Multi-threaded scalability tests under synthetic workloads.

+# Code
+Full code example can be found at https://github.com/sh4ka/limit-order-book

 In the next article, we will explore advanced order types (iceberg, stop-loss) and extend our engine with event sourcing and persistence.